Elmhurst Choral Union has been based at Elmhurst College since 1952.

 Our repertoire has always encompassed standards of the choral-orchestral repertoire, while also highlighting rare works by a wide variety of composers.
 We have performed recent compositions in every decade of our history.

 ECU has collaborated with several local ensembles over the years, including Elmhurst Symphony, Spirito!
-Singers, and DuPage Symphony.
+Singers, Salt Creek Chamber Orchestra, and DuPage Symphony.

 Elmhurst Choral Union became an auditioned ensemble in 1998.
 In 2001, ECU incorporated as a not-for-profit.